2019 Supreme Court verdict on Ayodhya dispute: Political parties and figures

 Many political parties in India supported the judgement.
 The Bharatiya Janata Party (BJP) said the judgement will usher in peace and unity in India.
 The Indian National Congress supported the verdict and called for calm and peace.
 Political figures such as Delhi chief minister Arvind Kejriwal, Bihar chief minister Nitish Kumar, Madhya Pradesh chief minister Kamal Nath, and Dravida Munnetra Kazhagam leader M. K. Stalin supported the judgement.
 The Indian Prime Minister Narendra Modi tweeted about the decision saying that it should not be considered as win or loss for anybody.
 In a subsequent address to the nation, he said that there would be peace and unity and that all issues can be solved within the constitutional framework.
 All India Majlis-e-Ittehadul Muslimeen president Asaduddin Owaisi said that he was not satisfied with the judgement, calling it a victory of "faith over facts".

 Other

 Congress mouthpiece National Herald, published two articles criticizing the verdict.
 The editorial later withdrew the articles and issued an apology after facing criticism on social media and from the BJP.
 A few celebrities also expressed their opinion in support for the decision and called for harmony and peace.
+Some academic analyses have also examined the verdict in relation to tension between constitutional secularism and religious claims in India.